AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 1: Trackpad Gain Function

+The task consisted in selecting circular targets on a laptop screen using the embedded trackpad in the two different \emph{gain condition}s.
+Participants were instructed to perform the tasks as quickly and as accurately as possible.
+A trial ended at the first click, regardless of selection errors.
+In the \golfpart\ condition, \finalDel{participants were informed about the gain adaptation.} \finalAdd{participants were informed that changes in the gain function could occur, but not whether those changes would be positive or negative.} \finalAdd{While this might bias participants, we thought it preferable to random reactions from (noticeable) gain function changes.} They were also warned that pointing might feel slow or awkward in the beginning, and instructed to try to perform normally regardless.
+Participants were allowed use either tapping or pressing the touchpad to select the targets.

+The target was a red disk presented on a black background.
+To obtain a comprehensive picture of the observed effects, we randomized the target diameter ($[2, 11.5]$~mm), the orientation between two consecutive targets ($[0, 2\pi]$~rad), and the ID of each task ($[2, 5.5]$~bits).
+We used the following randomization process after each successful click $(x,y)$:

-\end{center} This ensured uniform distributions of IDs and orientations (see Figure \ref{fig:randomize}), providing comparable performance datasets.
-Note that this process favors small target sizes, that have more chances to fit in the screen when orientation is random.
+This ensured uniform distributions of IDs and orientations, providing comparable performance datasets.

 Participants sat on a regular office chair that they could adjust, and used a laptop placed on a desk.
-They first filled a preliminary questionnaire about their regular MacBook trackpad usage.
-Every 80 selections, participants were instructed to take a break and to answer a NASA-TLX form about their performance since the last break.
+They first filled a preliminary questionnaire about their regular MacBook trackpad usage and proceeded to the task.
+Participants were instructed to take a break every 80 selections and answered a NASA-TLX form about their performance since the last break.
 The experiment lasted about one hour per participant.